flyingcircusio/doc/src/guide/platform_nixos/webgateway.rst

   Since we use NixOS, files have to be edited in `/etc/local/nginx` and `/etc/local/haproxy/`, followed by a NixOS rebuild which copies them into the Nix store and activates the new configuration.
-To do so, run the command :command:`sudo systemctl start fc-manage`
+To do so, run the command :command:`sudo fc-manage --build`

 * **service control:**

   We use :command:`systemd` to control processes.
 You can use familiar commands like :command:`sudo systemctl restart nginx.service` to control services.
-  However, remember that invoking :command:`sudo systemctl start fc-manage` is necessary to put configuration changes into effect.
+  However, remember that invoking :command:`sudo fc-manage --build` is necessary to put configuration changes into effect.
 A simple restart is not sufficient.
 For further information, also see :ref:`nixos-local`.